-Editor Note: This section will describe [draft-ietf-stir-rph] as appropriate.

-[draft-ietf-stir-rph] defines an optional extension to PASSporT and the associated STIR mechanisms to provide a function to sign the SIP 'Resource-Priority' header field.
+[IETF RFC 8443] defines an optional extension to PASSporT and the associated STIR mechanisms to provide a function to sign the SIP 'Resource-Priority' header field.
 It extends PASSporT to allow cryptographic-signing of the SIP 'Resource-Priority" header field which is used for communications resource prioritization.
-It also describes how the PASSPorT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP 'Resource-Priority' header field.Governance Model and Certificate Management
+It also describes how the PASSPorT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP 'Resource-Priority' header field.

+PASSPorT Extension for Diverted Calls

+The IETF is specifying the PASSporT "div" extension in [draft-ietf-stir-divert].
+This extension can be utilized within the SHAKEN framework [ATIS-1000074] for TN Signing to provide end-to-end SHAKEN authentication for calls that are retargeted by features such as call-forwarding.

+Handling of retargeted NS/EP NGN-PS calls (e.g., forwarded calls) as part of “div” procedures is for further study.
+This includes retargeted NS/EP NGN-PS calls when there only TN PASSporT according to [ATIS-1000074] and when there is both TN PASSPoT and RPH PASSPorT according to the present document.

+Call Validation Treatment and Display

+Call Validation Treatment

+As specified in [ATIS-1000074], post STI-VS information MUST not be passed for Call Validation Treatment (CVT) for calls that contain a SIP Resource Priority Header (RPH) field with the “ETS” and “WPS” namespaces, to ensure the highest probability of call completion for these types of calls.

+Display of Signed SIP RPH NS/EP NGN-PS Calls

+According to [ATIS-1000074], the terminating network conveys the verification results to the called user by including a “verstat “parameter in the From and/or P-Asserted-Identity header fields of the INVITE request sent to the called endpoint device.
+[3GPP TS 24.229], IP multimedia call control protocol based on Session Initiation Protocol (SIP) and Session Description Protocol (SDP)), defines the “verstat” tel URI parameter used in the P-Asserted-Identity and the From header fields in a SIP request.
+It is used to convey the status of the calling number verification performed by the home network.
+Specifically, the "verstat" tel URI parameter is inserted by an AS or a proxy in the IM CN subsystem to provide the UE with the calling identity number verification status in an initial INVITE request.

+Display of signed of NS/EP NGN-PS calls with signed RPH is outside the scope of this document.

+Governance Model and Certificate Management

-[draft-ietf-stir-rph-00] indicates that the credentials (e.g., authority responsible for authorizating Resource-Priority) used to create the signature must have authority over the "rph" claim and there is only one authority per claim.
+[IETF RFC 8443] indicates that the credentials (e.g., authority responsible for authorizing Resource-Priority) used to create the signature must have authority over the "rph" claim and there is only one authority per claim.
 The authority MUST use its credentials (i.e., CERT) associated with the specific service supported by the SIP namespace in the claim.

-The Office of Emergency Communications OEC (formerly the NCS) is the authority for NS/EP NGN-PS and claims associated with the “ets” and “wps” namespaces in the SIP RPH.
-NS/EP Service Providers are delegated by the OEC as authority for signing SIP RPH with “ets” and “wps” namespaces.
+The Emergency Communication Division (formerly OEC and formerly NCS) under the CISA of the Department of Homeland Security is the authority for NS/EP NGN-PS and claims associated with the “ets” and “wps” namespaces in the SIP RPH.
+NS/EP Service Providers are delegated by the ECD/CISA/DHS as authority for signing SIP RPH with “ets” and “wps” namespaces.

 The governance model and the management of the credentials (i.e., certificates) used by NS/EP NGN-PS Service Providers for cryptographic signing of the SIP RPH is not within the scope of this standard.

+NOTE: An NS/EP Service Provider can use the same certificates for signing SIP RPH as they use for TN signing, but is not required to do so.

 Reference Architecture for SIP RPH Signing